OswaldLabsOpenSource/oswaldlabs.com/README.md

 # Oswald Labs Website

 This is the repo for Oswald Labs' official website.
-You can visit it at https://oswaldlabs.com.
+It's built on Hugo as opposed to the previous version in Middleman.

 ## Todo before production